themathhermetic/themathhermetic/README.md

 - 🌱 I’m currently learning real analysis (fucking Riemann integrals), vector and tensor calculus.
 - 👀 I’m interested in pure mathematics, specially linear algebra, ring/group theory, non-associative algebras and number theory.
+- :neckbeard: I try to code from time to time (C/Java), but I tend to give up pretty fast.

 I have no clue on how to use this, but @Falme asked me to create an account so, yeah, here I am I guess.